vinthagunasekhar/vinthagunasekhar/README.md

 Now that we have that out of the way, let me tell you a bit about myself <img src="https://emojis.slackmojis.com/emojis/images/1520808873/3643/cool-doge.gif?1520808873" width="20" />

 * 👨🏻‍🎓 I am currently a graduate student at <a href="https://www.mcmaster.ca">McMaster University</a>, specializing in Machine learning, deep learning and also cloud within the Systems and Technology program.
-* 🪡 Every weekend, I debug on my personal project 'Project_Fire,' and I dig deep into SAP S/4 HANA Cloud,Security and deep learning topics.
+* 🪡 Every weekend, I debug my personal Gen-AI Projects and I dig deep into API Design, LLM's and deep learning topics.
 * 🎾 I love Grand Slam tournaments (ofcourse tennis too), and one of my bucket list items is to watch all the Grand Slam finals in person.
 * ☁️ Building products and facing scalability issues can be a big headache.
 However, never underestimate the power of the cloud.
 * 😄 Pronouns: He/him